Table of Contents

 Responsibility of the Voluntary and Community Sector

 The VCS often undertake a range of programmes with young people experiencing complex issues, including those affected by exploitation.
 The VCS are therefore well-placed to identify early concerns that relate to exploitation.
-It is important that when commissioning services we understand the role played by VCS in informing what services need to be delivered.

 Responsibility to share information